Bobby Bowden, led Florida State football dynasty, dies at 91

 Florida State’s recruiting classes were nearly always among the top nationally.
 By the 1990s, the Seminoles poured star talent into the NFL on an annual basis, including four of the top 19 picks in the 2006 draft the same year Bowden was elected to the College Football Hall of Fame.

-AP Sports Writer John Zenor in Alabama, AP College Football Writer Ralph D. Russo in New York and former AP Sports Deputy Editor John Affleck contributed to this report.
+AP Sports Writer John Zenor in Alabama, AP College Football Writer Ralph D. Russo in New York, AP freelance writer Bob Ferrante in Tallahassee, Florida, and former AP Sports Deputy Editor John Affleck contributed to this report.